luchete80/WeldForm/README.md

 Is hevaily based on:

-1) PersianSPH - Maziar Gholami Korzani and Sergio Galindo Torres (https://github.com/mghkorzani/persiansph)
+1) [PersianSPH] (https://github.com/mghkorzani/persiansph) - Maziar Gholami Korzani and Sergio Galindo Torres
-2) Kirk Fraser Thesis on SPH model of FSW - https://constellation.uqac.ca/4246/1/Fraser_uqac_0862D_10345.pdf
+2) Kirk Fraser [Thesis](https://constellation.uqac.ca/4246/1/Fraser_uqac_0862D_10345.pdf) on SPH model of FSW

 ## Features
 Has been exclusively adapted to solid mechaincs, and it includes: